NoLtour/Uni-notes/Aerodynamics/1 Mathematical and Numerical concepts/molecular and continuum representation of velocity in fluid simulation.md

 ![[Pasted image 20221017090343.png]]

-Here each cell represents a bunch of fluid, with the average velocity of the air in the fluid being the velocity of the cell.
-For a small cell this approximation is quite accurate and of course the smaller the cell the more accurate the representation.
+Here each cell represents a bunch of fluid, with the average velocity of the air in the fluid being the velocity of the cell (we also apply this average to all other properties such as density, pressure ect).
+For a small cell this approximation is quite accurate and of course the smaller the cell the more accurate the representation (since it's closer to the size of the individual molecules).
 Since we need to isolate changes in